isunjn/serene/README.md

 #### Icon

-- Create `myblog/static/icon` directory, the icon value in `links` is the file name of the svg file in it, without the `.svg` suffix
+- Copy `myblog/themes/serene/static/icon` directory to `myblog/static/icon`, the icon value in `links` is the file name of the svg file in it, without the `.svg` suffix

 - Find the svg file of the icon you want, modify its width and height to 24, and the color to currentColor:

   `... width="24" height="24" ... fill="currentColor" ...`

-- The default icons (from [Remix Icon](https://remixicon.com/)) is located in `myblog/themes/serene/static/icon`, the file of the same name in `myblog/static/icon` will replace it
+- The default icons came from [Remix Icon](https://remixicon.com/)

 #### RSS